American Composition girl doll, two

 upper legs, molded and painted hair, flirty sleep eyes, open mouth with two

-Magic Light Products Co dolls 1930s-1940s of New York, USA - this doll makers history is
+Magic Light Products Company dolls 1930s-1940s of New York, USA - this doll makers history is

 unknown to us, Patsy type doll, 9" tall, all composition jointed body, molded

-painted hair some with a wig over the hair, painted side glancing eyes, tiny
+painted hair some dolls had a wig over the hair, painted side glancing eyes, tiny

 painted closed mouth.
 Iris Halsey was the owner or doll designer.